KailashDN/Deep_Reinforcement_Learning_Gym/README.md

 ## Implementation:
 ### 1. DeepQ_Network.py:
 Convolutional Neural Network Model to learn and predict wht action to take.
-Our model architecture is the same as in the deep mind atari paper "Playing Atari with Deep        Reinforcement Learning"
-It takes two inputs:
+Our model architecture is the same as in the deep mind atari paper "Playing Atari with Deep        Reinforcement Learning" It takes two inputs:
     1. param frame_dim: The dimension of the given frames
     2. param num_actions: The number of possible actions

 ### 2. wrappers.py:
 Wrappers will allow us to add functionality to environments, such as modifying observations and rewards to be fed to our agent.
 #### Functionality:
-    1. MaxAndSkipEnv(env, skip=frame_skip):
+    1. MaxAndSkipEnv(env, skip=frame_skip): In super mario environments, we also apply frame-skipping internally before doing any state-processing.
+Effectively, we are concatenating 4 frames selected from the span of 16 raw frames.
+    2. WarpFrame(env, width=frame_dim[0], height=frame_dim[1]): Warp frames to 84x84 as done in the Nature paper and later work.
+If the environment uses dictionary observations, `dict_space_key` can be specified which indicates which observation should be warped.
+    3. LazyFrames(list(self.frames)): This object ensures that common frames between the observations are only stored once.
+It exists purely to optimize memory usage which can be huge for DQN's 1M frames replay buffers.
+This object should only be converted to numpy array before being passed to the model.
+    4. FrameStack(env, frame_dim[2]): Stack 'k' (frame_dim[2]) last frames.
+Returns lazy array, which is much more memory efficient.

+### 3. replay_from_memory.py:
+Stores (state, action, reward, next_state, done) transition in memory.
+Here we store 100_000 transitions.
+The policy net train on batch sampled from replay memory and sample transitions at random.

+### 4. main_Mario.py:
+Run main_Mario.py to train super mario.